At 49 years old, I embarked on an unexpected path:

 The advantage of knowing the "prehistory" of Naoshima art - a special connection with Professor Shiro Hayami

-Shiro Hayami, a sculptor representing Kagawa Prefecture , was an important figure involved in the founding of the Interior Design Department at my alma mater, Kagawa Prefectural Zentsuji Nishi High School .
+It was no coincidence that I came to know so much about the "prehistory" of Naoshima art.
+In fact, Shiro Hayami , a leading sculptor from Kagawa Prefecture , was a key figure involved in the founding of the Interior Design Department at my alma mater, Kagawa Prefectural Zentsuji Nishi High School .

 As a graduate of the Interior Design Department, I had the unexpected opportunity to meet Professor Hayami again after many years.